-Montana does not ensure that new elementary teachers are ready to teach to the Common Core Standards.
+Minnesota could do more to ensure that new elementary teachers are ready to teach to the Common Core Standards.

-To be effective, elementary teacher candidates need liberal arts coursework relevant to the K-6 classroom, and they should also be required to pass a rigorous content test-as a condition of licensure-that ensures appropriate subject-matter knowledge.
+To be effective, elementary teacher candidates need liberal arts coursework relevant to the PK-6 classroom, and they should also be required to pass a rigorous content test that ensures appropriate subject-matter knowledge.

-The Common Core State Standards, adopted by nearly all states including Montana, represent an effort to significantly raise expectations for the knowledge and skills American students will need for college readiness and global competitiveness.
-And Montana, like all states, must ensure that its teachers are prepared to teach to these high standards.
+Minnesota has not adopted the Common Core State Standards as most states have done, but it must still ensure that its students have the knowledge and skills they will need for college readiness and global competitiveness.
+And Minnesota, like all states, must ensure that its teachers are prepared to teach to these high standards.